 This is the light/flag I made last year and just redid from what I learned from using it.
 The first thing I did was to make my own flag.
 I did not like the bike flags I could get a hold of and I did not want orange for a flag color.
 From being on the Chesapeake and larger lakes I used my observation and what caught my eye for how I wanted my flag to be made.
 Moving Yellow paddle blades where twice as noticeable to me as orange blades, so yellow was the color I was going to use.
-I headed out to Joanne fabrics and got a yard of bright yellow rip stop fabric.
-I think it cost about $6 or $7.
+So I ordered a yard of bright yellow rip stop fabric.
+I think it cost about $8.
 I was able to cut some old string and sew 3 of these shown below in one night.
 I have two in case one of my kids or a friend wants to go and gave one to my buddy.
 The flag was really simple to make.
 Just seem all the way around and make the last end seem with the rope inside and sew over the rope at each end so it does not pull out.

 Now for all the parts I used.
 See below the picture for a full list and description of all the parts.

-- Top Right – the Fantasea Nano Spotter from B&H Photo.
-Search their website and you can get this shipped to your door for $9.95 This is a dive light and waterproof father down than you can swim.
+- Top Right – the Fantasea Nano Spotter.
+This is a dive light and waterproof farther down than you can swim.

 - Top Left – 3 1/2″ of 1″ sch 40 PVC pipe, 1 – 1″ slip coupling and 1 – 1″ slip by 3/4 female thread adapter.

 - Middle – 2 – 15″ pieces of 3/4″ pipe.
 Top have glued 3/4″ screw fitting, Bottom glued 3/4 screw fitting with drilled hole and a slip fitting